AMSP-UOD: When Vortex Convolution and Stochastic Perturbation Meet Underwater Object Detection: Related Work

 \section{Related Work}

 The UOD task focuses on detecting objects in underwater images.
-Deep learning has significantly advanced object detection \cite{chen2022swipenet}.
+Deep learning has significantly advanced information fusion \cite{ma2023bilevel}, image enhancement \cite{liu2023holoco}, and object detection \cite{chen2022swipenet}.
 In many cases, these methods outperform traditional approaches, in terms of speed and accuracy \cite{liu2016ssd, ren2015faster, redmon2016you}.
 However, underwater environments introduce image degradations due to factors like light attenuation.
 Underwater robots also need efficient algorithms due to limited resources.
 Existing UOD techniques are either anchor-based or anchor-free, with variations in their approach.

-\subsection{Anchor-based methods}
+\subsection{Anchor-Based Methods}

-\subsubsection{Single-stage methods:}
+\subsubsection{Single-Stage Methods:}

 These methods predict the object's location and type directly, ensuring faster performance.
 Examples include SSD \cite{liu2016ssd} that leverages feature pyramids for multi-scale perception, RetinaNet \cite{lin2017focal} using Focal Loss for sample weight adjustment, and NAS-FPN \cite{ghiasi2019nas} that refines feature pyramid network structures.
 While efficient, they can struggle with precise object boundary localization in UOD tasks, especially in challenging conditions or with limited data.
 Data augmentation is often used to enhance generalization.